projectinvestigator/BUGFARM/src/finetuning/README.md

 After generating bug datasets (i.e., train.jsonl, valid.jsonl, test.jsonl) and placing them under `/data/defect/`, you can execute the following command to finetune a model of your choice for 10 epochs:

-`python3 src/finetuning/finetune_defect.py --model_tag codet5_base --task defect --sub_task none --gpu 0`
+`bash scripts/exp_with_args.sh defect none codebert 0 -1 64 2 512 3 2 10 1000 saved_models_train_leam_codebert-test_bugfarm tensorboard_train_leam_codebert-test_bugfarm results/train_leam_codebert-test_bugfarm.txt leam-base leam-base codebert-base`

-The above command will finetune a bug detector based on codet5-base model on GPU 0.
-Then, it will store the best model, last model, predictions, cached datasets under `/saved_models`.
+The above command will finetune a bug detector based on codebert-base model on GPU 0.
+Then, it will store the best model, last model, predictions, cached datasets under `/saved_models_train_leam_codebert-test_bugfarm`.